JorySmith/attune-poject-management/README.md

 # Attune - Project Management Software

 A full stack project management web application where users can track IT projects, filter dynamically, assign tasks, and post comments from authenticated users.
-Built with React, JavaScript, Firebase, Firestorm, Bootstrap, HTML, and CSS.
+Built with React, JavaScript, Firebase, Firestore, Bootstrap, HTML, and CSS.

 ## Live Demo